What is sleep apnea?

 Sleep Apnea Diagnosis

-Diagnosing typically involves a sleep study, also known as polysomnography, which monitors various parameters during sleep, including breathing patterns, oxygen levels, heart rate, and brain activity.
+Diagnosis typically involves a sleep study, also known as polysomnography, which monitors various parameters during sleep, including breathing patterns, oxygen levels, heart rate, and brain activity.

 Potential Health Risks of Untreated Sleep Apnea